Saint Joseph Melkite Greek-Catholic Church, Scranton, PA, is a local parish of the Melkite Eparchy of Newton.

 Founded by Lebanese immigrants in the late 1890s, we are a faith community that has withstood many trials and tribulations.
-Today we continue to witness to the Gospel of Our Lord God and Savior Jesus Christ throughout South-Central New York State and Eastern Pennsylvania: From Binghamton/Vestal NY and Albany to Philadelphia area, concentrated in the Lackawanna Valley.
+Today we continue to witness to the Gospel of Our Lord God and Savior Jesus Christ throughout Northeastern Pennsylvania: concentrated in the Lackawanna Valley.
 Our faithful parishioners and friends hail from Albany to Philadelphia and areas surrounding.

 Patriarchate of Antioch.
 Catholic but not Roman, Byzantine in Tradition, brothers and sisters of the Orthodox East.

-Visit the Eparchy website at www.Melkite.org for more information!
+Visit the Eparchy of Newton website at www.Melkite.org for more information!

 † On weekdays, fast is broken [the first meal of the day is taken] at/after the noon hour.

-†Throughout Lent, the fast excludes the eating of meat & meat products, cheese, milk, butter, fish, olive oil, wine & alcoholic beverages.
+†Throughout Great Lent, the fast excludes the eating of meat and meat products, cheese, milk, butter, fish, olive oil, wine and alcoholic beverages.

-†Olive oil, as well as wine, is permitted on various feastdays, as well as on Saturdays and Sundays.
+†Olive oil, as well as wine, is permitted on various feastdays (consult the calendar), as well as on Saturdays and Sundays.